HekaHouse/firebase-card/README.md

-In the above examplle replace YOUR-FIREBASE, YOUR-COLLECTION, SOME-PROPERTY, SOME-OTHER-PROPERTY with appropriate values from your Firebase.
+In the above examplle replace YOUR-FIREBASE, YOUR-COLLECTION, SOME-OBJECT with appropriate values from your Firebase.

 The Firebase document is initiaized once both the firebase-root and document-key are provided.